-Their goal?
-To make financial services fairer, more accessible, and digitally capable - without losing sight of the communities they serve.
+Their aim is to make financial services fairer, more accessible, and digitally capable while keeping sight of the communities those institutions serve.

-Mark and Kerry’s mission begins with a clear purpose: levelling the financial playing field.
+Mark McAlpine and Kerry Nicolaides start from a clear purpose: levelling the financial playing field.

 That means helping institutions that are often overlooked - credit unions, mutuals, building societies - access tools, tech, and strategies previously reserved for the big players.